Zebda: Political involvement

 Zebda (زبدة, transliterated Zubda or Zabda), the Arabic word for butter (beurre in French), is a play on the word beur, a French slang word referring to French citizens of North African origin—several of the group's members are of North African and other immigrant descent.
 As Zebda was originally formed for a community organization and many of the members met through social initiatives and activism, the band remained highly political throughout its existence.
 Bruce Crumley of the Culture Kiosque has called the group "politically engaged and culturally committed" and "politically progressive."
 Much of the group's music and lyrics have centered on issues of political and social justice among the immigrant community and inhabitants of the banlieues.
-In fact, Bangor University's Jonathan Ervine, in a deconstructive analysis of Zebda's music and identity, states that "Zebda's music invokes both the virtues of multiculturalism and the problems that exist within French society regarding the treatment of immigrants, ethnic minorities, and young people from France's banlieues.
+Bangor University's Jonathan Ervine, in a deconstructive analysis of Zebda's music and identity, states that "Zebda's music invokes both the virtues of multiculturalism and the problems that exist within French society regarding the treatment of immigrants, ethnic minorities, and young people from France's banlieues.
 Difference, discrimination, and exclusion are themes that feature heavily in J'y suis, j'y reste [a song from the album Utopie d'occase]."
 The themes of Zebda's music were known for dealing with issues of racism and intolerance.

 In 1997, three members of Zebda formed a group called "Tactikollectif," which was involved in fund-raising and advocacy for immigrant groups in the banlieues.
 In the 2001 municipal elections, Zebda sponsored and spearheaded a list of independent candidates, Les Motivé-e-s ("The Motivated Ones"), who ran for office on the platform that the current local government was not representative of all demographic groups in the city.
 Les Motivé-e-s was also dedicated to encouraging local youth and immigrants to vote and become more involved in local political issues.
 The group of candidates, two of whom were Zebda band members, won 12.38% of the vote in the first-round elections, and advanced to the second round, where they were narrowly defeated.

 After the band's breakup in 2003, the individual members continued to be active in local politics and other activities for social advocacy.